wechaty/docusaurus/docusaurus/docs/examples2.md

 ## More Examples

-You can find more examples in the [Wechaty Getting Started Examples](https://github.com/wechaty/wechaty-getting-started/examples/) page.
+You can find more examples in the [Wechaty Getting Started Examples Directory](https://github.com/wechaty/wechaty-getting-started/tree/master/examples) page.